-In addition to connecting to your NEXUS Server through the Altium NEXUS design client – interfacing to it through the Explorer panel and Components panel (for direct interaction with the server-based components) – you can also connect to it through a dedicated browser interface.
-In fact, connection in this way is more than just a connection to the NEXUS Server itself.
-Rather it is a connection into the NEXUS Server platform, with access to management interfaces for the various services available as part of the wider NEXUS Server installation.
+In addition to connecting to your Enterprise Server through Altium Designer – interfacing to it through the Explorer panel and Components panel (for direct interaction with its components) – you can also connect to it through a dedicated browser interface.
+In fact, connection in this way is more than just a connection to the server itself.
+Rather it is a connection into the server platform, with access to management interfaces for the various services available as part of the wider Enterprise Server installation.
 Indeed with some of these services, your only interaction with them is through this browser-based interface.

 Accessing the Interface

-To access your local NEXUS Server through its browser interface, use a preferred external Web browser and type the address for the NEXUS Server in one of the following formats:
+To access your local Enterprise Server through its browser interface, use a preferred external browser and type the address for the Enterprise Server in one of the following formats:

-http://localhost:<PortNumber> – if accessing from the same computer on which the NEXUS Server is installed.
+http://localhost:<PortNumber> – if accessing from the same computer on which the Enterprise Server is installed.

-http://designerhome:9780, or http://localhost:9780, for a NEXUS Server installed using the default port assignment).
+http://designerhome:9780, or http://localhost:9780, for an Enterprise Server installed using the default port assignment).
 You will be presented with a Sign-in page.

-Sign in through the browser interface using the same NEXUS Server credentials used to connect through the NEXUS design client.
-For a newly installed NEXUS Server there is a default administrative user with the credentials:
+Sign in through the browser interface using the same Enterprise Server credentials used to connect through Altium Designer.
+For a newly installed Enterprise Server there is a default administrative user with the credentials: